dbtek/dbyll/_posts/2019-02-26-Spring-Boot-Integration-Testing-MockMvcTest.md

 ### Introduction to @MockMvcTest

 Spring offers few different options to test our web layer.
 These can be combined under two testing strategy.
 Integration testing and unit testing.
 Both have their own advantages and profits.
-Integration tests are useful to test your applications business logic as much as similar to production environment.
-But because they need application context up, they are heavyweight and not so practical.
+Integration tests are useful to test your application's business logic as much as similar to production environment.
+But they need all application context up, they are heavyweight(time consuming) and not so practical.
 Unit testing easy to create, practical and lightweight.
 No need to application context but hard to maintain because you need mock and stubs classes.
 Also real profit of unit testing is not just test your units.
 It is a good indicator of how's your design.
 If it is hard to write a test for a class/method, then it means you have wrong dependencies, complex methods or objects.

 Today I will give an example to web layer testing which is a bit middle point for integration and unit testing.
-It is not required appliaction context and needs some mocks so similar to unit tests(and actually it is under unit testing) but also test web layer serialization(Jackson mappers), http status codes(validations) so a bit similar to integration tests in that perspective.
+It is not required all application context.
+However it needs web layer beans and their dependencies in application context.
+So it needs some mocks which similar to unit tests but also test web layer serialization(Jackson mappers), http status codes(validations) so a bit similar to integration tests in that perspective.

 ### Configuration